erperejildo/angular-meteor/README.md

 `meteor test --driver-package sanjo:jasmine`

 ----------
-Every file and folder on the project is documented, just have a look to the `read.txt` file or at the top of the file to see the comments.
+* Every file and folder on the project is documented, just have a look to the `read.txt` file or at the top of the file to see the comments.
-For further info go to the Meteor guide (https://guide.meteor.com/index.html) and angular-meteor repo (https://github.com/urigo/angular-meteor/)
+* For further info go to the Meteor guide (https://guide.meteor.com/index.html) and angular-meteor repo (https://github.com/urigo/angular-meteor/)
+* For a fully working and simplify example have a look to this other repository: https://github.com/erperejildo/find-restaurants